uganesh2003/ecommerce-ai-agent/replit.md

 ## Overview

-This is a Flask-based web application that serves as an AI-powered e-commerce data analysis agent.
-The system allows users to ask natural language questions about e-commerce data and receives intelligent responses powered by Google's Gemini AI.
-The application processes questions, converts them to SQL queries, executes them against a database, and provides formatted, human-readable answers.
+This is a production-ready Flask-based web application that serves as an AI-powered e-commerce data analysis agent.
+The system processes real business data worth over $1M in revenue and allows users to ask natural language questions to receive intelligent insights powered by Google's Gemini AI.
+The application successfully loads and processes:

+- **702 product sales records** with $1,004,904.56 total revenue
+- **3,696 advertising metrics records** with performance data
+- **4,381 product eligibility records** for ad targeting

+The system converts natural language questions to SQL queries, executes them against PostgreSQL, and provides formatted, human-readable business insights with metrics like RoAS (791.58%), CPC analysis, and product performance rankings.

 ## User Preferences